GeneralBiotics/GLaDyS/README.md

 # GLaDys - high security logging for scientific studies

+*Note: **this codebase is under rapid development**.
+Please check back in the near future if you are interested in using this project for your data collection needs.*

 This project seeks to provide the core functionality for logging study participant data.
 It is written as a simple, stand-alone application to simply security concerns potentially associated with performing